bjrmatos/jsreport-electron-pdf/README.md

 `electron-pdf` recipe is capable of rendering any html and javascript you provide.
 This means you can also use external javascript libraries or canvas to print visual charts.

+## Requeriments

+- Install [electron](http://electron.atom.io/) > 0.35.x, the easy way to install electron in your app is `npm install electron-prebuilt --save`

 ## jsreport-core

 If you use `jsreport-core`, you can apply this extension manually and [pass configuration](#configuration) to it directly: